 - If you have international coursework, send in the course-by-course credential evaluation.
 Study abroad may be exempt.
-Please visit the International Applicants webpage to learn more.
+Please visit the International Applicants page to learn more.

 - If English is your second language, you may be required to take the TOEFL or IELTS examination.
-Please visit the International Applicants webpage to learn more.
-You can send these scores to us prior to or after applying online.
+Please visit the International Applicants page to learn more.

 *The Admissions Committee reserves the right to request additional information from applicants in order to assess their candidacy for admission.